saverymax/selective_indexing/README.md

 ```
 SIS --test --no-journal-drop --no-group-thresh
 ```
-If both --no-journal-drop and --no-group-thresh are included, a set of assertions will be tested the model's performance.
+If --no-journal-drop and --no-group-thresh are included, a set of assertions will be tested on the model's performance.
 If the assertions are passed, you can be fairly confident that SIS has been installed correctly and is ready for further use.